-A unique amenity at Iberostar is their range of creative activities, such as DIY workshops, art classes, singing classes, dance classes, wine tastings, cooking courses, nature walks, and more.
+A unique amenity at Iberostar is its range of creative activities, such as DIY workshops, art classes, singing classes, dance classes, wine tastings, cooking courses, nature walks, and more.

 Iberostar vs. Sandals: Nightlife

-Entertainment at Iberostar resorts includes live shows, live music, dancing at nightclubs, and more.
-Many locations offer one or more theatres which host a variety of productions like stage shows, concerts, and magic shows.
+Entertainment at Iberostar Resorts includes live shows, live music, dancing at nightclubs, and more.
+Many locations offer one or more theatres that host a variety of productions like stage shows, concerts, and magic shows.

 Both Sandals and Iberostar resorts have multiple bars onsite as well.